LowTechCoder/retroarch-x86-linux/README.md

 https://www.debian.org/distrib/

-So choose the live installer iso.
-Get it onto a thumbdrive.
-During installation it will ask you what Desktop to use, choose XFCE.
-I like XFCE because it's got an oldschool feel to it, and it's fairly minimal compared to KDE or GNOME.
-My auto boot scripts depend on Xfce being installed.
+Choose the Xfce Live ISO.
+I like Xfce because it's got an oldschool feel to it, and it's fairly minimal compared to KDE or GNOME.
+During installation I noticed that some partition options can be different depending on if you chose to boot your thubdrive as EFI, so choose EFI.

 clean up installation a little (optional)